Is the sound of distant drumming just the fingers of your hand?

 The windmills of your mind… – The Windmills of Your Mind, Noel Harrison

-I learnt a new word this week…undersong…it means the underlying sounds of a landscape; the ambient murmur of an environment, often hard to hear or tune in to.
+I learnt a new word this week…undersong…it means the underlying sounds of a landscape; the ambient murmur of an environment, often hard to hear.
 What did I tune into during my 3 years in Holland?

 It was visiting the Kinderdijk that cemented my awe at a people who quite literally forged a country from the sea.
 If the Dutch didn’t manage the water, the country would be claimed within 3 months.
 It was painful to consider the sacrifice and tenacity of the millers over the centuries, absolutely imprisoned by the threat of flooding.
 Add to this the punishing winds and unrelenting winters.
 The last one to live in a windmill was Jans in the 1950s, whose picture is on the wall.
 It was taken as he fell asleep at his table.
 He never married.